Las Vegas Raiders draft UB's Malcolm Koonce at No. 79

-Malcolm Koonce will head to the NFL, and he’ll do so as the first University at Buffalo football player selected in the NFL Draft in four years.
+Malcolm Koonce will head to the NFL, and he’ll do so as the first University at Buffalo football player drafted in four years.

-The Las Vegas Raiders selected Koonce, a defensive end from the University at Buffalo, at No. 79 in the third round of the NFL Draft on Friday in Cleveland.
+The Las Vegas Raiders selected the Bulls' defensive end with pick No. 79 in the third round Friday in Cleveland.

 UB's recent success on the field and in player development has helped cultivate more professional prospects.